janomach/the-hardisc/README.md

 Most of the processors used in SEE-intense environments are protected by replicating the whole cores, leverage lockstep technique, or require specialized fabrication technologies.
 These approaches limit the system frequency or require multiplies of system area or power consumption compared to an unprotected system with the same functionality.
 The Hardisc **integrates protection in the architecture of the pipeline**, providing faster fault detection and recovery.
+The **protection is based on replicating pipeline stages**, excluding protecting or replicating the large but not functionality-critical units (e.g., branch predictor).
-The **protection is separable** from the rest of the pipeline and it is possible to enable/disable it before simulation/synthesis.
+It is **separable** from the rest of the pipeline, so it is possible to enable/disable the protection before simulation/synthesis.
 Check the configuration section below.

 **For a detailed explanation of the pipeline, information on random bit flips due to SEE, and a survey of currently available protection approaches, check our research paper below.
 Please consider citing the document in your publications.**